viterin/vek/README.md

 [![Build Status](https://github.com/viterin/vek/actions/workflows/test.yml/badge.svg?branch=master)](https://github.com/viterin/vek/actions/workflows/test.yml)
 [![Go Reference](https://pkg.go.dev/badge/github.com/viterin/vek.svg)](https://pkg.go.dev/github.com/viterin/vek)

-The vek package provides a collection of SIMD accelerated vector functions for Go.
+`vek` is a collection of SIMD accelerated vector functions for Go.

 Most modern CPUs have special SIMD instructions (Single Instruction, Multiple Data) to process data in parallel, but there is currently no way to use them in a pure Go program.
-Vek implements a large number of common vector operations in SIMD accelerated assembly code and wraps them in a simple Go API.
-Vek supports most modern x86 CPUs and falls back to a pure Go implementation on unsupported platforms.
+`vek` implements a large number of common vector operations in SIMD accelerated assembly code and wraps them in a simple Go API. `vek` supports most modern x86 CPUs and falls back to a pure Go implementation on unsupported platforms.

 ## Features

-- Fast, average speedups of 10x for float32 vectors
+- Fast, average speedups of 10x for `float32` vectors
 - Fallback to pure Go on unsupported platforms
-- Support for float64, float32 and bool vectors
+- Support for `float64`, `float32` and `bool` vectors
 - Zero allocation variations of each function

 ## Installation